-- The Archaeological Survey of India (ASI) was established in 1861.
-It functions as an attached office of the Ministry of Culture. - The major activities of the Archaeological Survey of India are: Survey of archaeological remains and excavations; maintenance and conservation of centrally protected monuments, sites and remains; chemical preservation of monuments and antiquarian remains; architectural survey of monuments; development of epigraphical research and numismatic studies; setting up and re-organization of site museums; expeditions abroad; training in archaeology; publication of technical reports and research works.
+- It was established in 1861.
+It functions as an attached office of the Ministry of Culture. - ▶ Its major activities are: Survey of archaeological remains and excavations; maintenance and conservation of centrally protected monuments, sites and remains; chemical preservation of monuments and antiquarian remains; architectural survey of monuments; development of epigraphical research and numismatic studies; setting up and re-organization of site museums; expeditions abroad; training in archaeology; publication of technical reports and research works. - ➤ Under the Ancient Monuments and Archaeological Sites and Remains Act, 1958, ASI has declared 3, 686 sites of National importance.
+Out of this 21 are inscribed on the World Heritage List by UNESCO.
+3 sites namely, Champaner- Pavagarh Archaeological park in Gujarat, Chtarpati Shivaji Terminus Staion in Mumbai and the Brihadeshawara temple complex, Gangaikondacholapuram and Airavatesvara temple complex, Darasuram as an extension of Brihadeswara temple complex, Thanjavur have been inscribed on World heritage list of UNESCO in 2004.